is-bio/is-bio/docs/deploy/deploy_on_CentOS10.md

 ### Money-saving plan

 Because running "Solid Queue" will start several Linux processes, it will consume some memory.
-So, if you want to update your blog or email a user, you can manually execute:
+If you don't run these processes normally, and only execute them manually when you want to update your blog or send emails to users:

 ```shell
 cd /srv/developer-portfolio-engine